 In 2013, I joined Yahoo Labs, conducting research on second screen TV experiences, photo search, and communications applications.
 During my time at Yahoo, I led UX Research for Search, Mail, Homepage, News, Identity, Video, and several new product initiatives.
 Our Yahoo Mail 6 app launched in 2019, focused on how people use their personal email accounts and providing rich views for Travel, Shopping, Receipt, and Personal emails and the topic-based filters on the Yahoo Homepage came from our work on news reading behaviors.

 In 2021, I joined Google, as the Director of UX Research for Material Design.
+In 2025, we launched Material 3 Expressive, supported and driven by 46 studies from my team, pushing mobile design to have more feeling and focus on usability.
 Since 2006, I have also taught Mobile HCI classes at MIT (2006-2014), on EdX (2013-2016), and at Stanford (2016-present).